Malaysia's scandal-mired Najib hit with travel ban after poll loss - Journal du Cameroun

-Malaysia’s scandal-ridden former leader Najib Razak was hit with a travel ban Saturday as speculation mounted he was about to flee the country following his shock election loss, in a possible bid to avoid prosecution over a massive financial scandal.
+Malaysia’s former leader Najib Razak was hit with a travel ban Saturday as speculation mounted he was about to flee the country following his shock election loss, in a possible bid to avoid prosecution over a multi-billion-dollar scandal.

-Mahathir, who came out of retirement to take on his ex-protege Najib, has pledged to investigate the controversy in which Najib is accused of involvement in stealing huge sums of money.
-Najib and 1MDB deny any wrongdoing.

-At 92, Mahathir is the world’s oldest elected leader.
-He previously served as prime minister for over two decades, and was accused of ruling with an iron fist.

-As images of a manifest for a flight to Jakarta circulated online, Najib said in social media posts he was planning to take a short break to rest after the election and would return next week.
+As an image of the leaked manifest for a flight to Jakarta spread like wildfire online, Najib insisted in social media posts he was planning only a “short break” overseas to rest after the election and would be back next week.

-But as speculation mounted Najib and his wife were about to board a flight, the immigration department announced they were banned from leaving Malaysia.
+But anger quickly mounted among social media users who accused the defeated leader of seeking to flee, and the immigration department swiftly announced both he and his wife Rosmah Mansor were banned from leaving Malaysia.

 Rosmah has long been a lightning rod for public anger in Malaysia due to her reported love of luxury shopping trips and vast collection of designer handbags.